 Learn more about the Environmental Assessment Act and how it applies to reviewable groundwater projects.

 Compliance and Enforcement

-Compliance and Enforcement is the law enforcement arm of FLNR.
+Compliance and Enforcement is the law enforcement arm of FLNRORD.
 Natural resource officers at Compliance and Enforcement make sure that resource management laws are being followed on and in B.C.'s public land and water, and investigate and take action against non-compliance.